root-project/root/README/ReleaseNotes/v624/index.md

 - a new cmake variable, `CMAKE_INSTALL_PYTHONDIR`, has been added: it allows customization of the installation directory of ROOT's python modules
 - The developer build option `asserts` is introduced to enable/disable asserts via the `NDEBUG` C/CXX flag.
 Asserts are always enabled for `CMAKE_BUILD_TYPE=Debug` and `dev=ON`.
 The previous behavior of the builds set via the `CMAKE_BUILD_TYPE` variable has not changed.

+The following builtins have been updated:

+- VecCore 0.7.0

 ## PyROOT

 - Deprecate `TTree.AsMatrix` in this release and mark for removal in v6.26.
 Please use instead `RDataFrame.AsNumpy`.